rust-lang/book/src/ch17-05-traits-for-async.md

 in traits, since the lack thereof is the reason they do not yet have this.
 -->

-> Note: The actual definition we will use looks slightly different than this,
+> Note: The actual definition we used earlier in the chapter looks slightly
-> because it supports versions of Rust which did not yet support using async
+> different than this, because it supports versions of Rust which did not yet
-> functions in traits.
+> support using async functions in traits.
 As a result, it looks like this:
 >
 > ```rust,ignore
 > fn next(&mut self) -> Next<'_, Self> where Self: Unpin;